waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Menu Navigation & Fly Map Defaults
 - Olivine City: FLY cursor defaults to New Bark Town.
-- Reset Strategy: Press Start, then Up 7 times to reach the top of the menu (POKEDEX), then Down 1 to reach POKEMON.
+- Reset Strategy: The menu wraps around!
+If on PACK, press Up once to reach POKEMON.
 - Verification: Always check Game State Map ID and City before using navigate_fly_map.
 - Clear Screen: Always press B multiple times to ensure no dialogue or menu is active before starting a sequence.

 # Error Analysis & Lessons
 - Hallucination Warning: Do not trust memory for coordinates.
 Use item_locator_agent.
 - Stagnation: 30 turns lost to menu fumbling in Olivine City.
-Use the "Up" reset strategy to break loops.
+Fixed the loop by recognizing the cursor starts on PACK.
 - Roaming Tracking: Suicune moves every time the player crosses a map boundary.
 Pokedex checks are snapshots.
 - Menu Wrapping: The main menu wraps around.
 Using "Up" from POKEDEX goes to EXIT.
 Using "Up" from POKEMON goes to POKEDEX.
 - Fly Map Logic: navigate_fly_map requires cursor position and target.
 In Olivine, it starts on New Bark Town.